 If you take regular medication, a repeat prescription can be issued to you most of the time without seeing the doctor or nurse.
 We send all prescriptions, where possible to a nominated local pharmacist.
 So when you collect your medication you do not need to pick up a paper prescription from the surgery first.

 There are THREE ways to request a repeat prescription:

 ONLINE - THIS IS OUR PREFERRED METHOD.
-To request repeat medication on line you will need to register for Patient Access.
-Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
+To request repeat medication on line you will need to register for Patient Access or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
 If you call in the surgery or ask at your next appointment we can help you register.

 PHONE - Phone 0161 303 7200 (option 1) and leave a message on our prescription line.